London for Dogs - Mudchute Park & Farm

 Best for: Lambing Day – don't miss it or the newborn balls of fluff

-Across 89 acres, this working city farm gives visitors the chance to see the inner workings of a farmyard and an opportunity to get up close to native bird species, butterflies, wild flowers and woodland.
+This working city farm is spread across 89 acres, meaning there’s plenty to explore on your day out.
+It allows visitors the chance to see the inner workings of a farmyard and get up close to native bird species, butterflies, wildflowers, and woodland.
 Awesome events at the farm include themed walks, activities such as shelter building and sparrow spotting, and their annual barn dance, which takes place in an actual hay barn.

 Anything else I should know?
 It's best to call ahead if you're visiting in a group larger than 10 people, as there is likely to be a fee.
 Parking is also limited, so travel by public transport if you can.